 In AP Calculus the following topics are studied: Analytical Geometry; differential calculus of algebraic functions; geometrical and physical applications of integration; the calculus of elementary transcendental functions; the application of transcendental functions.
 Mandatory AP Examinations in Calculus AB will be given in May at a cost to individual students.
 Upon satisfactory completion of the AP Examination each student may receive college credit in Calculus as determined by the collegiate institution(s) accepting the student for admission.
-Students will have both a local exam and an AP exam for this course.
+Students will have a local exam for this course and are encouraged to sit for the AP exam in May.
 This course is the equivalent of HVCC Math 180 and students can earn college credit upon successful completion.